 Call the Recruiter BEFORE Working Their Job

-This recruiter had shared jobs with the rest of the Network, as they have done for many years.
-(In fact, they’ve been part of the Network for over 10 years.)
+This recruiter had shared jobs with the rest of the Network, as they had done for many years.
+(In fact, they’ve been part of the Network for over 10 years now.)

-One of their jobs caught the attention of another Network member.
+One of their job orders caught the attention of another Network member.
 Unfortunately, that Network member did not read the comments that the job order recruiter submitted with the job.

 The reason it was unfortunate is because the job order recruiter left specific instructions in the comments section.
 Those instructions included a request to call the job order recruiter before working the job.